MattB-242/Powder_RMSD_Link_Compare/README.md

 The current versions of the csv files give comparisons between the first 100 crystals of the T2 dataset.

 ***HEADER NAMES FOR THE CSV FILES ARE HARDCODED TO WORK WITH T2 DATASET FILENAMES.
-   TO STRIP OUT ONLY THE FILE EXTENSION  LINE xxx SHOULD READ
+   TO STRIP OUT ONLY THE FILE EXTENSION  LINE 207 SHOULD READ

    filename_list = [str(i[len(i)-1][:-4]) for i in filename_split]